Mihara/nimlike/README.md

 # Nimlike

-A CGI-based likes and comment system for the [Gemini](https://gemini.circumlunar.space/) protocol, inspired by [gemlikes](https://github.com/makeworld-the-better-one/gemlikes/).
+A CGI-based likes and comments system for the [Gemini](https://gemini.circumlunar.space/) protocol, inspired by [gemlikes](https://github.com/makeworld-the-better-one/gemlikes/).

 This is *slightly* less of a toy project than gemlikes claims to be, meaning that it still probably won't stand up to any true loads and has obvious shortcomings, but all of the things that I didn't like about gemlikes were rectified.
 Namely: